 I pulled up to Caldwell Hall for my 9:00 am meeting with my dissertation director on Tuesday, September 11, 2001.
 Caldwell Hall is on the campus of The Catholic University of America in Washington, DC.
 I had defended the dissertation the day before, but the committee requested changes to the text.
 I made the changes and planned to meet with my director before depositing the manuscript with the registrar.
 Once it was deposited and stamped with the official seal of the university, I would be a brand-new Ph.D ready to set the world on fire.

 Turns out the Pentagon was on fire instead.
 By the time we finished our meeting, the Romanesque building with red carpet and mahogany furniture had erupted into a frenzy of people rushing down halls, phones ringing, and helicopters thumping overhead.
 We were told that not only had New York City been attacked, but now the capital was under attack, too.
 The campus was in lock-down and nobody knew if more missile or plane attacks were imminent.
 A state of emergency had been declared.
-There was also a report of an explosion at the Treasury Department, which was down the street from the White House.
+There was also a report of an explosion at the Treasury Department.

 Here’s the thing.
 It takes a long time to get through a doctoral program.
 It takes a lot of money.
 It requires commitment beyond what most people are willing to give.
 I spent three years in coursework, one in qualifying exams, and another four writing the dissertation.
 And I already had a master’s degree.
 I had moved my family, including three teenage daughters, from California to Maryland.
 I say this not to excuse what happened next but to give you some insight into my mind at that moment.
 You see, despite all of the chaos and panic around me, the only thing I could think of was–a box.